MaayanLab/appyter-catalog/app/public/pages/RunningAppyters.md

 ## Step 1: Install Docker
 Download, install, and run Docker on your computer if you do not yet have it installed.
 Please follow the instructions provided from [the official Docker website](https://www.docker.com/community-edition).

-## Step 2.
-Collect the necessary information to construct the Appyter image
-This information should be pre-populated for you if you came to this page from an executed Appyter, alternatively you can enter it manually by yourself.